GabrielFersPin/Ra-zXP/README.md

 ## 💡 Why I built it

-I don’t have a college degree, but I’ve spent years learning, creating, and growing outside the system.
-Traditional productivity tools never matched how I think or feel — so I created my own.

 This app keeps me grounded.
 It shows me that I’m moving, even when the world feels silent.

 ## 🛠️ Tech stack

 - [Streamlit](https://streamlit.io/) – for fast interactive UI
-- [Pandas](https://pandas.pydata.org/) – for data storage and tracking
 - Python 3.9+

 ## 📷 Screenshot

-_Add a screenshot or GIF demo here to make the post more engaging_

 ## 🔧 How to run the app locally